Lemoncode/react-testing-by-example/01-components/03-integration/readme.md

 ```

-- Now.. do we need to make any change on the _name-edit_ test?
+- Now, do we need to make any change on the _name-edit_ test?
 Let's see...

 ```bash
 npm run test:watch